 (..existing texts…)

-NOTE 5—The link(s) that are requested for resetup by a non-AP MLD are independent of the existing setup link(s) between the non-AP MLD and the associated AP MLD.
+NOTE 5—The link(s) that are requested for ML(#23018) resetup by a non-AP MLD are independent of the existing setup link(s) between the non-AP MLD and the associated AP MLD.
 The capability and operation parameters of each requested link during ML resetup are independent of the capability and operation parameters of each existing setup link with an associated AP MLD.

 (..existing texts…)